ChristinaSalker/ibm-ds-capstone/README.md

 According to the [WHO](https://www.who.int/news-room/q-a-detail/ultraviolet-(uv)-radiation-and-skin-cancer), currently, between 2 and 3 million non-melanoma skin cancers and 132,000 melanoma skin cancers occur globally each year.
 One in every three cancers diagnosed is a skin cancer and, according to Skin Cancer Foundation Statistics, one in every five Americans will develop skin cancer in their lifetime.

 If skin cancer is left untreated, it can metastasize and spread to other organs across the body, becoming a life-threatening condition.
-Early detection of skin cancer can make all the difference and save lifes.
+Early detection of skin cancer can make all the difference and save lives.

 ## Introduction to the Dataset